darioielardi/twirk/docs/protobuf_and_json.md

 ---
 id: "proto_and_json"
-title: "Twirp's Serialization Schemes"
+title: "twirk's Serialization Schemes"
 sidebar_label: "Protobuf and JSON"
 ---

-Twirp can handle both Protobuf and JSON encoding for requests and responses.
+twirk can handle both Protobuf and JSON encoding for requests and responses.

-This is transparent to your service implementation.
-Twirp parses the HTTP request (returning an Internal error if the `Content-Type` or the body are invalid) and converts it into the request struct defined in the interface.
-Your implementation returns a response struct, which Twirp serializes back to a Protobuf or JSON response (depending on the request `Content-Type`).
+This is transparent to your service implementation. twirk parses the HTTP request (returning an Internal error if the `Content-Type` or the body are invalid) and converts it into the request struct defined in the interface.
+Your implementation returns a response struct, which twirk serializes back to a Protobuf or JSON response (depending on the request `Content-Type`).

 See [the spec](spec.md) for more details on routing and serialization.

-Twirp can generates two types of clients for your service:
+twirk can generates two types of clients for your service:

  * `New{{Service}}ProtobufClient`: makes Protobuf requests to your service.
  * `New{{Service}}JSONClient`: makes JSON requests to your service.